 When temperatures drop below freezing, it is possible for your water meter and the water pipes in your home to freeze.
 Frozen pipes can damage your property and be expensive to repair.
 Here are some simple steps you can take to reduce the likelihood of frozen pipes:

 If you think you may have a frozen meter or water line, you need to thaw the pipes as soon as possible.
-You can try to thaw the pipes yourself by applying heat to the area where the meter or pipe is located by using a portable heater, a heating blanket or a hair dryer.
-You may also contact a certified plumber to come and thaw your water lines.
-If the meter does freeze, it can cause your basement to flood and the meter will need to be replaced before you will have water again.
+You can try to thaw the pipes yourself by applying heat to the frozen area using a portable heater, heating blanket, or a hairdryer.
+You can also contact a certified plumber to thaw your water lines.
+If your meter freezes, it can cause flooding and the meter will need to be replaced before you will have water again.
 Please note, there is a charge associated with having to replace your meter.
-If you have any questions about frozen water lines, please contact Cleveland Water at (216) 664-3060.
-To download a copy of our Winter Tip Card, click here.
+If you have any questions about frozen water lines, please contact us at (216) 664-3060.
+To download a copy of our Winterizing Your Plumbing brochure, click here.